A. J. Raffles (character): Personality

 Raffles is charismatic and has "the subtle power of making himself irresistible at will", as stated by Bunny.
 Raffles is cynical about society, and is aware that his social position depends upon his status as a cricketer.
 At one point, he comments "we can't all be moralists, and the distribution of wealth is all wrong anyway".
 He does have scruples, despite his profession – he will not steal from his host, and will not kill to accomplish a burglary.
 (He does kill once under different circumstances according to the story he recounts in "The Fate of Faustina" and plans to at another time in "Wilful Murder".)
 He tells Bunny that he would settle down permanently if he could just make a big enough haul.
 He is also very patriotic.

 In "Gentlemen and Players", Raffles claims he has lost all enthusiasm for cricket, and keeps it up only as a cover for his real occupation (which he considers more exciting) and as mental exercise.
 However, Bunny observes that Raffles practises earnestly before the first match of the season, and that when Raffles did play, "there was no keener performer on the field, nor one more anxious to do well for his side."

 Though Raffles is driven by economic necessity, he also pursues burglary as a sporting challenge, and considers himself a sort of artist.
 Some of his crimes do not involve a motive for profit.
 In a late story, he steals a gold cup from the British Museum on impulse: when challenged by Bunny as to how he will dispose of it, he posts it to the Queen as a Diamond Jubilee present.
 In "The Field of Philippi", he steals money from a tight-fisted Old Boy and donates it all to their former school, partly to spite the man.
-His last crime, committed just before he goes off to the Boer War, is to steal a collection of memorabilia of his crimes from Scotland Yard's Black Museum.
+His last crime, committed just before he goes off to the Boer War, is to steal a collection of memorabilia of his crimes from New Scotland Yard's Black Museum.

 While Raffles sometimes keeps parts of his plans secret from Bunny for various reasons, for instance to keep Bunny from inadvertently revealing something, he knows that Bunny's loyalty and bravery are to be relied on utterly.
 In several stories, Bunny saves the day for the two of them after Raffles gets into situations he cannot get out of on his own.

-Raffles is partial to Sullivan cigarettes and keeps them in a silver cigarette case.